The call for nominations is currently closed

-Candidates must hold a doctorate degree which must have been received on or after 2 April 2015 or be scheduled to receive a doctorate degree before the proposed fellowship commencement date.
+Candidates must hold a PhD degree, which must have been received on or after 2 April 2018, or be scheduled to receive a doctorate degree before the proposed fellowship commencement date.

 Candidates who have previously been awarded a fellowship under the JSPS Postdoctoral Fellowship for Research in Japan (Standard – P, and Pathway to University positions in Japan – PU) are not eligible.

-Fellowships are awarded for a period of 12 (min 365 days) to 24 full months (max 730 days).
+Fellowships are awarded for a period of 12 to 24 full months (minimum 365 days; maximum 730 days).
 Successful candidates must start the fellowship in Japan between 1 June and 30 November 2024.

 The amounts indicated below are subject to change.

 If the fellow resides in Japan on the date their award letter is issued, the air ticket to Japan and settling-in allowance will not be provided.

 A research grant ‘Grant-in-Aid for Scientific Research’ (Tokubetsu Kenkyuin Shorei-hi) is available to cover cooperative research-related expenses.
-Application for these grants is made by the host researcher through their institution.
+Application for this grant is made by the host researcher through their institution.